 What kind of meal service is provided?

 Meals are delivered at mid-day Monday through Friday.
 Meals consist of both hot and cold food, and our menu is published monthly in our newsletter, The Grapevine.
+It also is published on this website.

 What is the cost of home-delivered meals?